Play Therapy & Practice FAQs

 What makes Synergetic Play Therapy unique?

-How are sessions structured?
+How do sessions work?

 How do you work with separated and/or divorced families?

 Many of the families I work with are going through separation or divorce.
 When parents have shared decision-making rights, both parents will need to sign consent forms before services can start, and we also require that you provide a current copy of your parenting agreement for our records.
-During the intake process, we will discuss in detail what each parent’s involvement will look like, including how parents will receive updates, parent meetings, and financial pieces.
+During the intake process, we will discuss in detail what each parent’s involvement will look like, including how parents will receive updates, parent meetings, and financial components.
 The goal is to figure out an agreement that works for everyone so we can work as a team to support your child.
 It is important to note that as a play therapist, it is not my role to make custody or parenting time recommendations.
 I work closely with a referral network that specializes in supporting parents navigating contentious divorce and/or co-parenting if outside referrals are needed.

 Contact Lindsay.